in

 They can come in contemporary designs or even traditional ones.
 It really all depends on the pane design that you would like to go for.

-Folding French door exteriors provide decorative and highly coveted elements to your patio doors.
+Folding French door exteriors provide decorative and highly coveted elements to your outdoor structure.
 They go far beyond just beauty, though.

 They can swing inwards or outwards.
 You can go for in-swing ones if you have a bigger outdoor area and you don’t want to take any patio space away.

 This is ideal if your home has large interiors but smaller patio space.
-On the other hand, out-swing folding French doors are great for when you don’t want to encroach on your interior space as they can be limited.
+On the other hand, out-swing folding French door types are great for when you don’t want to encroach on your interior space, as they can be limited.

 Read more about our ultimate guide on French doors here.